LittleGreenViper/LGV_MeetingServer/README.md

 Organizations are not specific to any single source server.
 Multiple servers can provide data that is tagged as belonging to an organization.

+### Meeting Type Queries

+The type of meeting (physical, virtual, or combinations, thereof), can be filterd.

 ### Weekday

 Each meeting is designated as gathering weekly, on a specific day.
 1 is always Sunday (regardless of the locale week start), and 7 is always Saturday.
 Multiple weekdays can be applied, in an "OR" fashion.